-Jeremy W. Hegle knows the meaning of hard work.
-Jeremy, a native Missourian, began helping on his grandfather’s farm at the age of 12.
+Jeremy W. Hegle, a native Missourian, began helping on his grandfather’s farm at the age of 12.
 Eventually he served in the Army National Guard, launched a thriving business support organization and now works as a senior community development advisor at the Federal Reserve Bank of Kansas City.
 In all of these endeavors, he's tapped into his passion for helping others.

 “I love my job and feel very fortunate to be able to do the work I do,” Jeremy said.
 “Shortly after I joined the Bank, I heard President Esther George speak to a community group and stress that the economy should work for everyone; I’ve internalized this as being at the core of all of our community development initiatives.